Postpartum care: What to expect after a vaginal birth

 - Talk to your health care provider about using a stool softener or laxative to prevent constipation.

-Tell your health care provider if you're experiencing severe, persistent or increasing pain, which could be a sign of infection.
+Tell your health care provider if you're experiencing severe, persistent or increasing pain.
+It could be a sign of infection.

 After delivery, you'll begin to shed the superficial mucous membrane that lined your uterus during pregnancy.
 You'll have vaginal discharge made up of this membrane and blood for weeks.
 The discharge will be red and heavy for the first few days.
 Then it will taper, become increasingly watery and change from pinkish brown to yellowish white.